nhancv/safe-infrastructure/docs/running_locally.md

 By default, last stable version will be used for every service.

+**Important Note:**
-**Important Note:** Only L2 Safes are supported in the setup provided.
+- Only L2 Safes are supported in the setup provided.
 Change this at your own risk.
+- Check Docker Resources settings in your Docker Desktop app:
+  + CPU limit: 8
+  + Memory limit: 14 GB
+  + Swap: 4 GB
+  + Disk usage limit: 100 GB

 ## Step 2: Setup Django superusers